RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 *The RangeShifter GUI is currently being rewritten, and is not open source yet.

-## How to contribute

-Thank you for your interest in contributing to the RangeShifter platform.
-In this document we will give you guidance on how to contribute to the RangeShifter project regarding issues, bug fixing and adding new features.
-In this guidance we distinguish between contributing to the RangeShifter core code and the R interface (RangeShiftR package).

 ### RangeShifter core code

 As mentioned above, the RangeShifter core code is located and maintained in a dedicated repository RScore, which is currently only maintained by the RangeShifter development team.
-Any changes regarding the RangeShifter core code should be done in this repository and afterwards synced with all interfaces using the git subtree feature.
+Any changes regarding the RangeShifter core code should be done in this repository and afterwards synced with all interfaces using the git subtree feature (see [Git subtree usage section](https://github.com/RangeShifter/RangeShiftR-package-dev/blob/development-guidelines/CONTRIBUTING.md#git-subtree-usage)).

 #### Bugs

-If you find a bug in the RangeShifter core files, please check if a related issue already exists in one of the interfaces' repositories. *add link to repos* If not, open a new issue using a relevant issue form. *add link to one issue templates of one interface?*
+To report a bug, please [open an issue](https://github.com/RangeShifter/RangeShiftR-package-dev/issues/new), using the Bug Report template.
+Please do check if a related issue has already open on one of the other interfaces ([here](https://github.com/RangeShifter/RangeShifter_batch/issues) for the batch interface).
+To propose a bug fix (thank you!!), please create and work on your own branch or fork, from either `main` or `develop` (preferred), and open a pull request when your fix is ready to be merged into the original branch.

+**For RangeShifter-batch only, (for now?):** as a prerequisite for merging, please ensure that your version passes status check (that is, RangeShifter can still build and run as intended).
+This can be seen in the Actions panel for every commit and at the bottom of the pull request.

-If you already fixed the bug, you can send a pull request to the main branch.
-The RangeShifter development will then revise the change and eventually integrate it into the RScore repository and sync the bugfix to all interfaces.
+Maintainers will review the pull request, possibly request changes, and eventually integrate the bug fix into RScore, and update the subtrees to bring the fix to all interfaces.

 #### New features

 Do you have an idea of a new feature in the RangeShifter platform that should be integrated and is of use for other RangeShifter users?
-Please contact the RangeShifter development team (rangeshiftr@uni-potsdam.de (*or other mail?*) to discuss a collaboration.
+Please get in touch with the RangeShifter development team (rangeshiftr@uni-potsdam.de (*or other mail?*) to discuss a collaboration.

+Alternatively*, proceed as with the bug fix above: create your own branch or fork _from `develop`_ and work from there, and submit a pull request when your new features are ready to join the core code.
+We recommend that you update your branch regularly to new changes on `develop` (using `git merge develop`) to reduce the risk of merge conflicts or your version getting out-of-touch in the late stages of development.
+We also recommend that you work in small commits, as this makes the code easier to debug, and makes it easier for maintainers to understand your contributions when reviewing a pull request.

+*Do we welcome independent contributions?

 ### RangeShiftR package